 The earliest origins of the Wilderness Road were the traces, or trails, created by the great herds of buffalo that once roamed the region.
 These trails were later followed by Native American tribes of the area, such as the Cherokee and Shawnee.
-These first peoples called the path the Athowominee, which was translated as the “Path of the Armed Ones” or “The Great Warrior’s Path.”
+These first peoples called the path the Athowominee, translated as the “Path of the Armed Ones” or “The Great Warrior’s Path.”

-The first recorded English exploration of the Appalachian Mountains was by explorer and fur trader, Abraham Wood, which began around 1650.
-Later, Wood sent more exploring parties into the mountains and in 1671, the Batts-Fallam expedition reached the Appalachian divide and found the Indian trail known as the Great Warrior’s Path.
+The first recorded English exploration of the Appalachian Mountains was by explorer and fur trader Abraham Wood, which began around 1650.
+Later, Wood sent more exploring parties into the mountains, and in 1671, the Batts-Fallam expedition reached the Appalachian divide and found the Indian trail known as the Great Warrior’s Path.

 In 1769, Dr. Thomas Walker requested that explorer, Joseph Martin, make additional forays into the region.
 Martin first began an expedition to Powell’s Valley in return for a promised 21,000-acre land grant from the Loyal Land Company.
-Martin and his men built the earliest westernmost frontier fort at present-day Rose Hill, Virginia, which was called Martin’s Station.
+Martin and his men built the earliest westernmost frontier fort at present-day Rose Hill, Virginia, called Martin’s Station.

 On March 10, 1775, Daniel Boone and about 30 ax-wielding road cutters (including his brother and son-in-law) set off from the present-day Kingsport, Tennessee traveling north along a portion of the Great Warrior’s Path, heading through Moccasin Gap in the Clinch Mountains.
 About 20 miles from the Cumberland Gap, Boone and his party rested at Martin’s Station before moving on.
 On March 24, 1775, Boone’s group was only 15 miles from their final destination of the Kentucky River when they camped for the night.
 Just before daybreak, a group of Shawnee warriors attacked the sleeping men.
 Most of the men were able to escape, though a few were killed or injured.
-In April, the group arrived on the south side of the Kentucky River, in what is now Madison County, Kentucky.
+In April, the group arrived on the south side of the Kentucky River in Madison County, Kentucky.

 On March 28, 1775, Judge Richard Henderson followed Boone’s rough trail through the forests and mountains, leaving Kingsport with about 30 horsemen.